Illinois Traffic Violation and DUI Lawyers

 Last updated on

-There are many types of traffic tickets in Illinois.
+It depends.
+There are many different types of traffic tickets in Illinois.
 Whether or not court appearance is required depends upon the type of ticket, the rules in your courthouse, and your desired outcome.
 The easiest way to get an answer to this question is to simply call our office and speak with one of our legal assistants or attorneys.

 In determining whether or not you need to go to court in Illinois, the most important factor is the type of traffic ticket you received.
 Broadly speaking, there are two types of traffic tickets – petty offenses and criminal offenses.

-Most people do not realize that when they mail in the ticket, they are pleading guilty.
+Unfortunately, most people do not realize that when they mail in the ticket, they are pleading guilty.
 It is guaranteed money for the court and a guaranteed conviction for the officer.
 Instead, we recommend contacting the experienced Illinois traffic ticket lawyers at the Driver Defense Team.

-This means that you don’t have to take a day off work to attend court.
-Plus, you’re not automatically pleading guilty.
-In court, we are often able to get you a more favorable outcome than you would have received by mailing it in.
+This means that you do not automatically have to plead guilty nor do you have to spend an entire day waiting around in a courtroom.
+Further, we are often able to get you a more favorable outcome than you would have received by mailing it in.
 We can frequently get the ticket dismissed, amended, or resolved in a way that protects your driver’s license and prevents your insurance from increasing.

 When a driver is charged with a criminal offense, they are required to attend court.
-For most criminal offenses, the driver will be required to have an attorney represent them.
+Further, for most criminal offenses, the driver will often be required to have an attorney represent them.
 When you receive one of these tickets, it’s smart to call our office for a free consultation.
 If you are not in court, the judge can find you guilty and issue a warrant for your arrest.

 If you are charged with a criminal offense and cannot attend court due to work, medical reasons, or being out of town, please call our office to discuss.
 Sometimes we can attend court on your behalf and minimize the impact.

-Rules of the Courthouse
+Understanding the Rules of the Courthouse

 What Is Your Desired Outcome?

 Regardless, our goal is always to achieve the best outcome.
 But first, we need to determine what is actually best for you.
 So, we will always try to understand your concerns, and then determine the best way to handle your case and achieve your desired outcome.